eddieantonio/blog/_posts/2020-01-26-installing-python-on-macos.md

 pipx
 ====

-I often want to install executables that are written in Python, and availble to install via `pip`.
+I often want to install utilities that are written in Python, and available to install via `pip`.
 For example, I like installing [black][] to format my code for me.

 **Do not** do the following 🙅: